JalalAlbasri/ethfundme/README.md

 The fontend is configured to run with webpack-dev-server

-If you do not have truffle or ganache-cli installed you can install them with
+If you do not have truffle or ganache-cli or the webpack dev server installed you can install them with

 ```
 npm install --global truffle@4.1.14 ganache-cli@6.1.8 webpack-dev-server
 ```

 EthFundMe was tested with truffle version 4.1.14 and ganache-cli version 6.1.8 (latest at the time of writing this).

 Please ensure you are using the correct version if you run into difficulties testing/deploying.

 ### Testing